 Not long ago, the concept of “ancestral health” was met with complete skepticism.
 But a renewed interest in studying the health of modern hunter–gatherers is signaling a change in conventional thinking.

 A recent AHA presidential advisory recommends yet again that we reduce our saturated fat intake to reduce the risk of cardiovascular disease.
-This time, coconut oil was added to the “avoid” list.
+Coconut oil was added to the “avoid” list.
 But is it really unhealthy?

 Advice to increase omega-3 fatty acid consumption and decrease omega-6 consumption is widespread.
-Learn about the benefits of whole foods high in omega-6 and the negative effects of industrial seed oils on human health.
+Learn about the benefits of foods high in omega-6 and the negative effects of industrial seed oils on human health.